eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ### Bytes payload example

-For this example let's assume your device sends telemetry data via [Eclipse Hono's](https://www.eclipse.org/hono/) HTTP adapter into the cloud.
+For this example, let's assume your device sends telemetry data via [Eclipse Hono's](https://www.eclipse.org/hono/) HTTP adapter into the cloud.
-An example payload of your device is (displayed as hexadecimal):
+An example payload of your device - displayed as hexadecimal - is:

 ```
 0x09EF03F72A
 ```

-Let us now assume that
+Let us now also assume that

-* the first 2 bytes `09 EF` represent the temperature as 16bit signed integer (so may also be negative)<br/>
+* the first 2 bytes `09 EF` represent
+  * the temperature as 16bit signed integer (thus, may also be negative)
-  this is not a float in oder to save space as float needs at least 32 bit
+  * this is not a float in oder to save space (as float needs at least 32 bit)
 * the second 2 bytes `03 F7` represent the pressure as 16bit signed integer
-* the last byte `2A` represents the humidity as 8bit unsigned integer

-of our device.
+* the last byte `2A` represents the humidity as 8bit unsigned integer of our device.

 We want to map a single message of this device containing updates for all 3 values to a Thing in the following structure: